TomMiksch/RankingSystem/README.md

 `pip install sportsreference`

 - Then run the script in your terminal with the year you would like to calculate.
-Will default to previous year if no year declared
+Will default to previous year if no year declared.
+Year can be declared as `-y=XXXX` or `--year=XXXX`

-`python RankingSystem.py 2018`
+`python RankingSystem.py -y=2018`

 - If you are running this on Python 2.7, replace